-PreReq: "C" or better in Nurs 122
+PreReq: "C" or better in Nurs 122 and "C" or better in Nurs 122L CoReq: Nurs 128

 Caring for the normal family unit during the antepartal, intrapartal, and postpartal periods including care of the newborn infant.
 Clinical experiences in doctor's office, hospital maternity and newborn units.
 Offered during summer session only.
-(1 lec hr., 6 lab hrs.)
+(6 lab hrs.)